codecrafters-io/build-your-own-redis/stage_descriptions/replication-01-bw1.md

 ./your_program.sh --port 6380
 ```

-It'll then try to connect to your TCP server on the specified port number (`6380` in the example above).
+It'll then try to connect to your TCP server on the specified port number.
 If the connection succeeds, you'll pass this stage.

 ### Notes

-- Your program still needs to pass the previous stages, so if `--port` isn't specified, you should default to port 6379.
 - The tester will pass a random port number to your program, so you can't hardcode the port number from the example above.
 - If your repository was created before 5th Oct 2023, it's possible that your `./your_program.sh` script
 might not be passing arguments on to your program.
 You'll need to edit `./your_program.sh` to fix this, check